i-c-stratigraphy/subcommission-cretaceous/README.md

-# Cretateous Subcommission Website
+# Cretaceous Subcommission Website
-The small website for the Neogene subcommission of the International Commission on Stratigraphy, online at <http://cretateous.stratigraphy.org>.
+The small website for the Neogene subcommission of the International Commission on Stratigraphy, online at <http://cretaceous.stratigraphy.org>.

 ## Content
-Content for this website is managed by the [Cretateous subcommission of the ICS](https://stratigraphy.org/subcommissions#Cretateous).
+Content for this website is managed by the [Cretaceous subcommission of the ICS](https://stratigraphy.org/subcommissions#Cretaceous).

 See Contacts below.